mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 ### layerwise_parallel

-In `HYBRID_PARALLEL` mode, you need to manually split the model.
+In `hybrid_parallel` mode, you need to manually split the model.
 You need to manually add the `layerwise_parallel` flag to the parallel parameters of the model.
 The framework filters out the gradient aggregation operation for the parallel parameters of the model based on the flag.

 The following is a code example: